-In her photographic series, "On the Undulation of Trees," Tracy brings us not only strong contemporary abstracts, but also waterfalls, human figures, winged angels, warriors, tangled necklaces and more, all serendipitous findings while photographing the sculptural qualities naturally found in trees.
+In her photographic series, "On the Undulation of Trees," Tracy brings us not only strong contemporary abstracts, but also random, coincidental, accidental waterfalls, human figures, winged angels, warriors, tangled necklaces and more, all serendipitous findings while photographing the sculptural qualities naturally found in trees.

-The artist engages us in conversation regarding who painted the tree, if anyone, or whether it naturally grows like that if we would just take a moment to see.
+The artist engages us in conversation regarding who painted the tree, the artist?
+Or whether it naturally grows like that if we would just take a moment to see.